 The focus of research in my group will be to characterise the role of specific membrane proteins and their involvement pathogenicity by mediating bacterial virulence, by use of molecular, biochemical and biophysical techniques.

-See the Membrane Proteins in Bacterial Pathogenesis laboratory website for more information.
+See the Chemical Biology of Bacterial Pathogens laboratory website for more information.

 What are we working on?